nu11secur1ty/wfuzz_nu11secur1ty/README.md

 <a href="https://codecov.io/github/xmendez/wfuzz"><img src="https://codecov.io/github/xmendez/wfuzz/coverage.svg?branch=master"></a>

 # Wfuzz - The Web Fuzzer

+- - - continuing of developing for wfuzz_nu11secur1ty from nu11secur1ty

 Wfuzz has been created to facilitate the task in web applications assessments and it is based on a simple concept: it replaces any reference to the FUZZ keyword by the value of a given payload.